 What is Vonvendi?

-Vonvendi is used to treat and control bleeding episodes in adults (age 18 years and older) diagnosed with von Willebrand disease.
+Vonvendi is used to control bleeding episodes in adults with von Willebrand disease.

 You should not use Vonvendi if you:

 are allergic to any ingredients in Vonvendi; or.

 are allergic to mice or hamsters.

 Tell your healthcare provider if you are pregnant or breastfeeding because Vonvendi may not be right for you.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.